xster/flutter-wiki/Style-guide-for-Flutter-repo.md

 ### Run the Dart Analyzer before submitting code

-While editing code Atom's `dartlang` plugin runs the analyzer automatically, preventing surprises later when you need to submit the code.
+While editing code using IntelliJ with [our plugins](https://flutter.io/intellij-ide/), the Analyzer runs automatically in the background, preventing surprises later when you need to submit the code.

 Run `flutter analyzer --flutter-repo` prior to submitting your code for review.